openbikesensor/portal/README.md

 You are advised not to use the dockerized mongodb service and instead do a proper MongoDB setup on a server that is backed up and secured.

-You can run the API in docker, but it is prefered to run it as a restricted user in its own directory somewhere where it cannot escape ;)
+You can run the application in docker, but it is prefered to run it as a restricted user in its own directory somewhere where it cannot escape ;)

 The frontend should be built using `npm run build` and then served from a